tinrooster/trackIT/docs/project.md

 ---

+## [YYYY-MM-DD] Note: Vite/React blank page and createRoot error fix
+- Fixed blank page and createRoot export error by:
+  - Correcting TanStack Router plugin import in vite.config.ts
+  - Removing optimizeDeps exclude for react-dom/client
+  - Ensuring React 18.2.0 is used everywhere
+  - Restarting Vite on a new port if needed
+- App now loads and runs as expected

 _This document will be updated as the project evolves.
-See `memory.md` for a running log of decisions and changes._
+See `